El-Mundo/Soundshop/README.md

 All used resources are packed as JAVA byte arrays to avoid pre-loading troubles.

 To use this software, select a .wav or .png file at the beginning page, select a filter in the second page, and drag the bar to apply the filter at certain magnitude.
-It loads both audio and image files as pixel arrays, draw them as grey-scale images, and allows the user to apply some image filters to audio.
+It loads both audio and image files as pixel arrays, draw them as grey-scale images, and allows the user to apply some image filters (typically blurring) to audio.
 For more specified information about the codes, please refer to the top area of the main class (src/base/SpectrogramDrawing.java).

 Log: